blackary/pandoc_resume/markdown/resume.md

 #### [Lewis Cass](http://www.lewiscass.net), <i>Walton, IN</i><br/> High School Teacher, <i>September 2010-July 2015</i>

-* Teaching courses including Physics, Computer Science & Software Engineering & Principles of Engineering
+* Teaching courses including Physics, Computer Science & Principles of Engineering
 * Introduced multiple new courses to the school, including beta-teaching [PLTW](https://www.pltw.org/) Computer Science
 * Researching, developing, delivering and revising effective lessons
 * Creating and mentoring the Iron Kings, a FIRST Robotics team, who were able to advance to the World Championship in our rookie season